thornton4/Regression-Modeling/chapter1.md

 # Create a density plot of logarithmic claims
 plot(___(logclaims))

-# Create a density plot of logarithmic claims with a smaller bandwidth
+# Create a density plot of logarithmic claims with a binwidth of 0.03
 ___
 ```